-CO1 Understand the basic concepts/Principles of Statistics & Computer Application CO2 To understand the basics of computer and its application.
-CO3 Apply the knowledge in understanding the practical problems in using the statistics in Home Science Research CO4 Execute/create the project or field assignment as per the knowledge gained
+CO1 Remember and understand the basic concepts/Principles of Statistics &ComputerApplication CO2 Analyse the various concepts to understand them through case studies CO3 Apply the knowledge in understanding the practical problems CO4 Execute/create the project or field assignment as per the knowledge gained

-- 1. To learn basic statistical procedures forresearch. - 2.
-To understand applications of various statistical techniques for analysis and interpretation of data.
+1. To learn basic statistical procedures forresearch.

+2. To understand applications of various statistical techniques for analysis and interpretation of data.

-Gaining knowledge on Statistics & Computer Application will enable students to do qualitative and quantitative data analysis of their research work.
+Gaining knowledge on Statistics & Computer Application will enable students to do qualitative and quantitative data analysis of their researchwork.